In this post, we take a tour of the most popular machine learning algorithms.

 Example algorithms include Logistic Regression and the Back Propagation Neural Network.

 A model is prepared by deducing structures present in the input data.
 This may be to extract general rules.
-It may through a mathematical process to systematically reduce redundancy, or it may be to organize data by similarity.
+It may be through a mathematical process to systematically reduce redundancy, or it may be to organize data by similarity.

 Example problems are clustering, dimensionality reduction and association rule learning.